 Rhoda has been caring for her nieces (Janet & Christina) and nephew (Victor) since her sister, the children’s mother, died of HIV and AIDS related sickness.
 Rhoda’s own son passed away in 2010, and her husband abandoned her.
 She earns very little income doing odd jobs around the village, like cultivating her neighbours’ land for $2 a day whenever they need the help.

 “Being a mother is more about what you do to care for the kids, than it is just about having given birth to them.
 The fact that these are my sister’s children is what keeps me going.
 I had to take care of them even though I couldn’t meet all their needs.”
 (Rhoda Kameta)

 Twenty-five year-old Rhoda Kameta began caring for her nephew and two nieces when their parents died of HIV/AIDS-related illnesses.

 The family was living in an unhealthy structure with a mud floor and leaky thatch roof when Rhoda sought assistance from Habitat for Humanity Malawi’s Orphans and Vulnerable Children programme.

 “I was hoping that we would be blessed, which has now come true.
-I was in a bad house before, but now I have a good house.
+We were in a bad house before, but now I have a good house.

 I believe that our loved ones who have passed away still watch over us.
 Because we have this house I know my sister’s spirit is with us.”
 (Rhoda Kameta)